Prime Minister tells police to remain on ‘high alert’ over disorder

 Sir Keir Starmer has said swift justice, including sentencing, has been a deterrent to more violent disorder.

-The Prime Minister was speaking on a day when at least a dozen people were jailed for their part in the riots of the past 10 days, with more expected to be sent to prison on Friday, including some on live television.
+At least a dozen people were jailed on Thursday for their part in the riots of the past 10 days, with more expected to be sent to prison on Friday, including some on live television.

 Sir Keir told the meeting that police need to remain on “high alert”, the PA news agency understands.